Davien21/davien21/README.md

 ### ⚒ My work:

-You can find most of my work that's not covered by NDAs here on github or at my [Projects Catalog](https://docs.google.com/document/d/1mOgn7CP1zsRRNLGc2eRUn_b_cvmVIi1FAbnlrVT9Pns/edit?usp=sharing)<br>
+You can find some of my other work here on github or at my [Projects Catalog](https://docs.google.com/document/d/1mOgn7CP1zsRRNLGc2eRUn_b_cvmVIi1FAbnlrVT9Pns/edit?usp=sharing)<br>

 🤝 Wanna collaborate?
 Send an email me or dm me on twitter 👍<br>